What Is Forest School?

 Why bring Forest School to Gretton?

-Jessica Heslop (Jessica Rain) is a Level 3 qualified Forest School leader and set up the forest school and Outdoor Learning meadow in September 2017, alongside her is Sonia Cox (Sonia Sunshine) who is currently completing her Level 2 Forest School assistant qualification.
+Jessica Heslop (Jessica Rain) is a Level 3 qualified Forest School leader and set up the forest school and Outdoor Learning meadow in September 2017, alongside her is Sonia Cox (Sonia Sunshine) who has completed her Level 2 Forest School assistant qualification.